DarkflameUniverse/NexusDashboard/README.md

 `sudo apt-get update`
 `sudo apt-get install -y python3 python3-pip sqlite3 git unzip libmagickwand-dev`

-Then install the Zenora library for python by executing this command `pip install Zenora`

 > *Note: If  you are having issues with installing `sqlite3`, change it to `sqlite`*

 <br>